anthony-magana/PathFinder/README.md

 ## 🎈 Features

+- Visualization support for A\* and Dijkstra's algorithm
 - Button to Visualize the path of the algorithm
 - Randomized walls
 - Button to clear grid